vicoslab/ccc-deployment/USER_INSTRUCTION.md

 ### Container packages and software

 New packages can only be installed using Conda and/or pip to local home folder.
-Due to shared home folder this enables software installed on one node to be immediately avialable on other nodes where containers are running.
+Due to shared home folder this enables software installed on one node to be immediately available on other nodes where containers are running.

-**Privilaged access and `sudo` is disabled.** Additional apt-get packages can be installed through container customization or through custom docker images.
+**Privilaged access and `sudo` are disabled.** Additional apt-get packages can be installed through container customization or through custom docker images.

 ## Container customization